FZJ-IEK3-VSA/FINE/README.md

 ## Installation of an optimization solver

 FINE requires an MILP solver which can be accessed using [PYOMO](https://pyomo.readthedocs.io/en/stable/index.html).
-There are three standard solvers defined:
+It searches for the following solvers in this order:
 - [GUROBI](http://www.gurobi.com/)
    - Recommended due to better performance but requires license (free academic version available)
    - Set as standard solver
 - [GLPK](https://sourceforge.net/projects/winglpk/files/latest/download)
+  - This solver is installed with the FINE environment.
   - Free version available
 - [CBC](https://projects.coin-or.org/Cbc)
   - Free version available